Setting KML Regions and Display Criteria

 2. Rename Attributes

-When we view the attribute names in Google Earth, we don’t want any underscore or any other data specific naming conventions.
+When we view the attribute names in Google Earth, we don’t want any underscores or any other data-specific naming conventions.
 Add an AttributeRenamer transformer to the canvas.
 Select name_alt as the Input Attribute and then type “alt name” as the Output Attribute.

 3. Set KML Properties